 - Copy of current auto insurance card.
 (The last three documents can be scanned and submitted by email to firstname.lastname@example.org or brought to your interview).

 To ensure the safety of our volunteers, staff and the children we serve, CASA of Denton County will only accept volunteer applicants who pass both a criminal and child abuse background check.

 STEP Three: COMPLETE AN INTERVIEW

-The CASA Volunteer Coordinator will review your application and get in touch with you to arrange an interview.
-This interview will help us get to know you, and also provide you with more information you need to determine whether the CASA volunteer experience is right for you.
+We will review your application and get in touch with you to arrange an interview.
+This in-depth interview will help us get to know you better, and provide you with even more information you need to determine whether the CASA volunteer experience is right for you.
 We are also carefully discerning whether your skills, strengths, and available time are a match for the needs of the children we serve.
 After the interview, you will be contacted about how to proceed.